vieter-v/vieter/README.md

 ### Custom Compiler

 Currently, this program only works with a very slightly modified version of the V standard library, and therefore the compiler.
-The changes that are made to the standard V release can be found in the [patches](/patches) directory.
-You can obtain this modified version of the compiler by running `make v`, which will download, patch & build the compiler.
+The source code for this fork can be found [here](https://git.rustybever.be/Chewing_Bever/vieter-v).
+You can obtain this modified version of the compiler by running `make v`, which will clone & build the compiler.
 Afterwards, all make commands that require the V compiler will use this new binary.

 ## Features